ehrpg/lastdescent/docs/races.md

 to move and live on celestial bodies with high gravity.
 People born on space stations and space ships also have a knack for fixing things mechanically.

-- -1 Strength
-- Micro Gravity: 3
+- Micro Gravity: 2
-- Mechanics: 2
+- Mechanics: 1
+- Perk: Dangers of Space
-- Flaw: Weak Physique
+- Flaw: Micro Gravity Physique

-_Weak Physique (Flaw)_: Requires twice as many movement points on Planets with gravity greater then half of Earth's.

-## Earth Born
+## Earthers

-The richest, or the luckiest, are born on Earth or an Earth like planet.
+The richest, or the luckiest, are born on Earth.
 Their bodies evolve naturally compared to their space born brethren.
 Planet born have no intrinsic penalties or bonuses.

 - Flaw: Space Adaption Syndrome

-_Space Adaption Syndrome (Flaw)_: Earth born humans that are exposed to micro gravity for a long time (three months or more), suffer from _space adaption syndrome_, which gradually gets worse.
-A first the person suffers a -1 penalty against all checks involving sickness or illness.
-Then their bones lose mass and after five months they lose one strength rank, and then after another month they lose one perception rank as their eyesight gets worse.
-These penalties can be removed by an extended stay (2 weeks) on a planet or station with Earth like gravity.

 # Robots